Crest/pam_pushover/README.md

 	* Configure priority: `echo $PRIORITY > /etc/pushover/priority` (use `0` unless you need a higher priority).
 * Configure PAM:
 	* Add line to PAM configuration (e.g. `/etc/pam.d/sshd`): `session         optional        pam_exec.so             /sbin/notify_pushover.sh`

+## Limitations
+* There is retry logic.
+Notification will be lost if the Pushover API is unresponsive.
+* The curl command runs as the current user.